orakaro/rainbowstream/docs/index.rst

 Prerequisite
 ^^^^^^^^^^^^

-If you use Linux, you might need to install the ``python-dev`` and ``libsqlite3-dev`` packages if you haven't already.
+If you use Linux, you might need to install the ``python-dev`` package if you haven't already.
 For debian-based distros, these can be installed with

 .. code:: bash

-    sudo apt-get install python-dev libsqlite3-dev
+    sudo apt-get install python-dev

 Besides, Mac OSX Maverick with Xcode 5.1 has a well-known `clang unknown argument`_ problem with